pgtipping/Synthalyst/memory-bank/progress.md

 ## In Progress

-- Print-friendly view for competency frameworks
+- Integration of print-friendly view and search functionality into the main page
-- Search functionality for saved frameworks
+- Testing of new features
 - Design of the competency data layer
 - Organizational reference data schema and management
 - Competency extraction and standardization service design